gianlucam76/kubernetes-controller-tutorial/docs/concurrent_reconciling.md

   <img alt="Add to Queue" src="assets/add_to_queue.png" width="600"/>
 </p>

 When the reconciliation process is ready for a new task, it grabs the first one in line from the `queue`.
 This item is then marked as being worked on by adding it to the `processing` set.
-Finally, it's removed from the `dirty` set, indicating it's no longer waiting for reconciliation.
+Finally, it's removed from the `dirty` set, indicating it's no longer waiting for reconciliation[^2].

 <p align="center">
   <img alt="Add to Queue" src="assets/pick_next_resource_to_reconcile.png" width="600"/>